Municipality Finance issues EUR 10 million notes under its MTN programme

 MuniFin (Municipality Finance Plc) is one of Finland’s largest credit institutions.
 The company is owned by Finnish municipalities, the public sector pension fund Keva and the Republic of Finland.
 MuniFin Group also includes the subsidiary company, Financial Advisory Services Inspira Ltd. The Group’s balance sheet totals close to EUR 47.5 billion.

 MuniFin builds a better and more sustainable future with its customers.
-MuniFin’s customers include Finnish municipalities, joint municipal authorities, municipally–controlled entities, wellbeing services counties, as well as non-profit housing organisations.
+MuniFin's customers include municipalities, joint municipal authorities, wellbeing services counties, corporate entities under their control, and non-profit organisations nominated by the Housing Finance and Development Centre of Finland (ARA).
 Lending is used for environmentally and socially responsible investment targets such as public transportation, sustainable buildings, hospitals and healthcare centres, schools and day care centres, and homes for people with special needs.

 MuniFin's customers are domestic but the company operates in a completely global business environment.
 The company is an active Finnish bond issuer in international capital markets and the first Finnish green and social bond issuer.
 The funding is exclusively guaranteed by the Municipal Guarantee Board.